hygull/type-script/README.md

 Class is a blueprint for creating objects.
 A class encapsulates data for object.
 TypeScript gets this feature from ES6.

+More details on class can be found [here](https://www.typescriptlang.org/docs/handbook/classes.html)

 class keyword is used to declare a class in TypeScript.
 ```typescript
 /*